Skip to main content

 Overview

-• Create a Bedrock Agent and agent alias in AWS
+• (If needed) Create a Bedrock Agent and an agent alias in AWS.

-• Connect the agent via App Intelligence using the Agent Alias ARN
+• Connect the agent to an App through App Intelligence using the Agent Alias ARN.

-• Use the agent in automations and optional testing in Intelligence
+• Use the agent in automations via Run Agent Task.

 Prerequisites

-• App access: Access to the App where you want to use Bedrock Agents
+• App access: Access to the App where you want to use the Bedrock Agent.

 Your AWS environment must have:

-Model access: You need access to the foundation models your agent will use.
-In the Amazon Bedrock console, confirm model access for your account and region; approval timing depends on AWS.
+Model access: Confirm model access in the Amazon Bedrock console for your account and region; approval timing depends on AWS.

 Create a Bedrock Agent in AWS